-After checking on your passengers, administering first aid and calling emergency services if necessary, check out the accident scene.
-If on the highway or in a busy section of roadway, consider moving vehicles to the shoulder if it’s possible and can be done so safely to avoid the risk of any secondary accidents from occurring.
+After checking on everyone's safety, administering first aid and calling emergency services if necessary, check out the accident scene.
+If on the highway or in a busy section of roadway, consider moving vehicles to the shoulder if it’s possible and can be done so safely, to avoid the risk of any secondary accidents from occurring.

 If the vehicles are inoperable or cannot be moved safely, make sure you and other vehicle occupants are safely away from traffic.
 Even if it's a minor crash, don't assume everything is OK.